Cost management and improvement trends in the Fortune 1000 has been added to your bookmarks.

 Cost management and improvement trends in the Fortune 1000

-Thriving in uncertainty: Deloitte’s fourth biennial cost survey
+Thriving in uncertainty: The fourth biennial Deloitte US cost survey

 Global macroeconomic factors are having a major impact on cost management efforts at large US companies.
 While the domestic economy has gained significant strength, other parts of the world are still struggling.
 This has created a cost/growth paradox we call “thriving in uncertainty,” where companies are simultaneously pursuing the seemingly conflicting goals of aggressive cost improvement and aggressive growth.
 Deloitte’s fourth biennial survey of cost management and cost improvement trends explores how companies are managing costs in this challenging environment.
 For details and practical insights on tackling the cost/growth paradox, download the full report—or read on for some highlights.